oscarychen/building-efficient-api/readme.md

 ### Chapter 2: Retrieving Car records with related model attributes using DRF ModelSerializer

 Next, we are going to want to return some additional data for each of the Car record retrieved while maintaining the response data structure, particular the related CarModel's attributes `name`, `year`, and `color`.
-Most Django developers would do the following changes to the serializer:
+Most Django developers would simply make the following changes to the serializer:

 ```python
 # django_drf/car_registry/serializers.py